 I’ll explain with my example.
 My decision to walk my path was not an easy one.
 I come from a family where power, position, money, and prestige were the ultimate objectives.

 The love I received from my parents was conditional.
 It was based on how well I conformed to their grandiose ideas and beliefs.
 And it was not just my parents; the whole environment, including friends, relatives, teachers, and other acquaintances, were determined to make something out of me.

 I never even for once questioned their motives.
-And this makes sense because as a child, what really can do you do other than trusting your caretakers.
+And this makes sense because, as a child, what really can you do other than trust your caretakers?

 You feel that they have your best interest at heart, so it’s best to go along.
-But here’s the thing, this may not be so much about you than it is about them.
+But here’s the thing, this may not be so much about you as it is about them.